BestTimesToVisit.com Logo

 Getting Around Bogotá, Colombia

 Tip:Download the 'TransMilenio' app for route planning.
-Avoid rush hour (6-9 AM and 4-7 PM) if possible, as buses can get extremely crowded.
-Be aware of your belongings, as pickpocketing can occur.
-Always validate your card before entering the station; you can't pay on the bus itself.
+Avoid peak hours (7-9 AM and 5-7 PM) if possible, as buses can get extremely crowded.
+Be vigilant about your belongings; pickpocketing can occur in crowded buses.
+Always validate your card at the station entrance before entering the platform.

 Sitp Buses (Sistema Integrado de Transporte Público)

-These are the regular city buses that complement TransMilenio, reaching neighborhoods not directly served by the BRT.
-They are color-coded and have specific routes, making them great for shorter trips within a zone or for reaching your final destination after a TransMilenio ride.
+These are the regular city buses that complement the TransMilenio, reaching neighborhoods not directly served by the BRT.
+They are color-coded by route and are a good option for shorter trips or reaching specific local areas.

 Ride-Sharing Apps (Uber, Didi, Cabify)

-These apps offer a convenient and often more comfortable way to get around, especially for tourists or when traveling with luggage.
-They are particularly useful for getting to and from El Dorado International Airport (BOG) or for late-night travel.
+These apps offer a convenient and often comfortable way to get around, especially for tourists or when traveling with luggage.
+They are generally safer and more predictable than hailing random taxis.

 Taxis